TobsiDev/TGB/README.md

 ## Current task

   * Learning how to make an emulator.
   * Researching/gathering information on GameBoy's.
+(Partial)

 ## Goal